top of page

 BRIDGERTON (NETFLIX)

 Bridgerton features a large ensemble cast and frequently intertwines multiple storylines within a single scene, requiring a seamless blend.
 In the clip above, several shifts in story, pace, and tone unfold within two brief scenes, further complicated by intricate blocking, staging, and elaborate camera setups.
 I ensured that key moments were conveyed with both elegance and brevity.
 This scene was very well received, and made it to air with minimal changes.
+I stay on top of dailies to ensure all the elements are in place to tell a cohesive story.

 Balancing Multiple Storylines in the same scene